How workplace wellness programs make you healthy, wealthy and wise

 Knitting: With all the emphasis on new workplace wellness trends and finding different ways to do things, sometimes old is new again.
 Knitting—using decidedly low-tech needles and yarn—is becoming a beneficial component of corporate wellness programs.

-Fifty-three percent of consumers aged 18-34 who took part in the Craft Yarn Council’s 2014 Tracking Study knit or crochet daily.
+Fifty-three percent of consumers aged 18-34 who took part in the Craft Yarn Council’s 2014 Tracking Study (PDF) knit or crochet daily.
 And for good reason!
 Corporate Wellness Magazine says there are many health benefits to knitting.
 The repetitive motions calm the mind and body, which helps create a more relaxed mood.
 The math involved in knitting patterns (counting rows and stitches) helps keep the mind sharp and focused.
 Because the benefits are numerous and noticeable, many companies are adding knitting and crocheting activities to their wellness education programs.

 Office gardens: Once in a while, you’ll find a little Zen garden on a coworker’s desk.
 “It’s for de-stressing,” they’ll say.
 But what if there was a different type of garden with more benefits?